Skip to content. | Skip to navigation

 [ back to top ]

-All students should have a completed and current FAFSA (Free Application for Federal Student Aid) on file with the financial aid office, even if not presently receiving aid. http://www.fafsa.ed.gov/.
-In addition to financial aid, scholarship and fellowship awards can not be awarded without a properly completed FAFSA.
+Even if you are not presently receiving financial aid, you should have a completed and current FAFSA (Free Application for Federal Student Aid) on file with the financial aid office.
+Scholarships and fellowships cannot be awarded without a properly completed FAFSA. http://www.fafsa.ed.gov/

-Attention all students receiving TAP: As you plan your course schedules, please take into account the stringent guidelines that are currently being enforced.
-See the information posted at the following address: TAP Certification.
-Please make sure that you view the TAP tutorial and complete the TAP quiz.
-Otherwise, a STOP will be placed on your record, not by us, but by the Registrar's Office.
+Attention all students receiving TAP and/or Excelsior: As you plan your course schedules, please take into account the stringent guidelines that are currently being enforced.
+See the information posted at the following website: Financial Aid Applications Information.

-You should periodically consult the Hunter Gatherer (formerly the Student E-bulletin) for interesting scholarship and internship opportunities.
+You should periodically consult the Hunter Gatherer (http://www.hunter.cuny.edu/studentservices/events) for interesting scholarship and internship opportunities.
 It is a very useful tool.

-Undergraduates: Myrna Fader’s office in Student Services, 11th floor East is where you can find out about Newcombe and Belle Zeller scholarships, etc, pick up helpful information and perhaps schedule an appointment with Myrna Fader.
+Undergraduates - Myrna Fader's office in Student Services, 11th floor East is where you can find out about the Charlotte W. Newcombe, Fulbright, and Siff scholarships, etc., pick up helpful information and perhaps schedule an appointment with Myrna Fader.
 Her Undergraduate & Graduate Grants Guide details a variety of scholarships (not TAP, etc.) for which you may be eligible.
-It is also available on-line at Grants Guide.
+It is also available on-line at http://www.hunter.cuny.edu/studentservices/scholarships/repository/files/GrantsGuide.pdf.
 Ms. Fader also produces a Planning for Graduate School booklet, which is available in her office.

 The Scholarship and Welfare Fund of the Alumni Association also provides small scholarships for excellent undergraduate students.
 Apply through the Office of Student Services.
 (Deadline is May 1st.)
 In addition, they award a small number of larger scholarships to Thomas Hunter Honors Program students recommended to them by members of the Council on Honors.

-Members of the Honors Program intending to graduate in January or June who are majoring in one of the humanities or arts, or history, and who plan to go on to graduate school, should tell our office by September of their intention to graduate, so we will think of them when we are asked to nominate students for certain fellowships, the deadline for which occurs in the early fall.
-Outstanding students contemplating applying for very special scholarships for graduate studies (e.g., Fulbright, Javits, NSF, Jack Kent Cooke) should see the Chair or an advisor, as well Roblin Meeks, Acting Director of Curriculum and Student Opportunities, in the Office of the Dean of Arts and Sciences early in their junior year (at the 60-70 credit point) for assistance during the application process.
+Members of the Thomas Hunter Honors Program intending to graduate in January or June who are majoring in one of the humanities or arts, or history, and who plan to go on to graduate school, should tell our office by September of their intention to graduate, so we will think of them when we are asked to nominate students for certain fellowships, the deadline for which occurs in the early fall.
+Outstanding students contemplating applying for special scholarships for graduate studies (e.g., Javits, NSF, Jack Kent Cooke) should see the Chair or an advisor, as well as Myrna Fader early in their junior year (at the 60-70 credit point) for assistance during the application process.

-• a transcript showing intellectual commitment to the interdisciplinary principles of the Thomas Hunter Honors Program
+1. a transcript showing intellectual commitment to the interdisciplinary principles of the Thomas Hunter Honor Program

 [ back to top ]